-You probably know all about how wonderful of a prize getting free traffic from search engines is.
-Or do you?
-It’s pretty wonderful.
-But do you know that your small business website images can affect how likely you are to rank high in search results?
+You probably know all about how wonderful of a prize getting free traffic from search engines is

 Well, images do play a part in how well you rank.
 They are of course another pieces of the search engine optimization (SEO) puzzle.
 Images are an important piece, though.